 Behavioral health and primary healthcare integration is a progressive approach to reaching the best outcomes in caring for people with multiple healthcare needs.
 Improving the physical health status of people with mental illnesses and addictions is one of our objectives here at the Northeast Delta Human Services Authority.
 Primary care settings have become the gateway to the behavioral health system.
-Primary care and behavioral care partnerships succeed when proper supports and resources to screen and treat individuals with behavioral and general healthcare needs are shared between entities.
+Primary care and behavioral care partnerships succeed when proper support and resources to screen and treat individuals with behavioral and general healthcare needs are shared between entities.

 Integrating primary and behavioral healthcare benefits our systems and our citizens through:

-PIE supports individuals with developmental disabilities with job training, counseling and placement.
-Further, it utilizes a person-centered approach to help meet individual participant needs, wants, desires and goals to ensure positive programmatic outcomes and increased participation levels.
+PIE supports individuals with developmental disabilities with job training, counseling, and placement.
+Further, it utilizes a person-centered approach to help meet individual participant needs, wants, desires, and goals to ensure positive programmatic outcomes and increased participation levels.

 SOWS was developed to help reduce prison recidivism and improve treatment outcomes.
-This program works in conjunction with the behavioral health treatment a citizen receives within the NE Delta HSA clinics and provides job readiness skills and active support for finding employment.
+This program works in conjunction with the behavioral health treatment a citizen receives within the Northeast Delta clinics and provides job readiness skills and active support for finding employment.
 SOWS will enhance a citizen’s ability to thrive and live a healthy life within the community.

-NE Delta HSA is aiming to catalyze and improve coordinated care for people in crisis who suffer from mental health issues and addictive disorders.
+Northeast Delta Human Services Authority is aiming to catalyze and improve coordinated care for people in crisis who suffer from mental health issues and addictive disorders.
 With this goal in mind, we are engaging law enforcement leadership and hospital systems to address the need for increased psychiatric inpatient hospital care and improve protocols for people in crisis who come in contact with police or enter emergency rooms.
 We are also working with judicial systems and rural hospital representatives to find innovative ways to use existing resources and further improve coordination of care, which in turn will improve services for some of our highest-need citizens.

 We engage faith-based communities in our efforts because of the contributions we know they can make to help stabilize traditional mental health services.
 Along with reaching out to citizens through faith-based approaches, we want clergy leaders to better understand their own challenges along with the challenges of their congregations.
 We know that faith can offset hopelessness, and with coordinated resources, we will be able to help our region grow and prosper to its full potential.